Intensive Driving Courses & Driving Lessons: Compare Prices, Find Instructors and More

 This use of the clutch doesn't just apply to reversing manoeuvres.
 It also applies to actions like turning sharp corners.
 Many Everyday instructors are not aware of this fact.
 So they will often insist that you always have the clutch all the way up when cornering.
 While it is often possible to do this as an experienced driver, it is much more challenging for the learner and unnecessary.

-Using the gas, also known as the accelerator
+Using the gas, also known as the accelerator; and how more gas can equal less speed

 The gas pedal controls the speed of the engine.
 It is the pedal on the right.
 It should always be used gently.
 In first and second gear the clutch will frequently be used at the same time as the gas in order to prevent jerkiness.

 It is good practice to learn how to ‘set’ the gas in a manual car.
-This is where you hold the engine at a little above it's idling speed of 800 revolutions per minute (rpm) at about 1200 to 1500 rpm .
+This is where you hold the engine at a little above it's idling speed of 800 revolutions per minute (rpm) at about 1200 to 1500 rpm.
+If you do this the clutch will slip and you can vary the speed of the car just by varying the slip of the clutch.
 Doing this means that you can ensure a smooth take off and gear changes.
+If the engine speed is much higher the car will tend to rush forward if you are hasty with the clutch.

-If you are able to hold the engine at this speed when you are going very slowly the clutch will not suddenly grip.
+So if you are able to set the engine speed when you are intending to move off or move slowly the car is unlikely to stall if you get the clutch use a bit wrong.
 If you have the engine at idle the clutch is more likely to suddenly grip.
 This may result in a stall or the car jolting forward.

 Once again this basic car control skill can be practiced in a car park or other quiet area before you go out on the roads.